 corporate development programs

-Governance Institute of Australia (pro-bono)
+Governance Institute of Australia (pro-bono mentor)

 Her client experience is across diverse sectors: aviation, banking, beverages, building materials, consultant engineering, education, financial services, government, hospitals, health insurance, investment management, investment banking, insurance, legal, logistics, media, oil & energy, professional services, private equity, sports marketing, resources and start-ups.